Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

 - What will happen if I do 100 Wall pushups a day?

-- How Many calories burned During wall push up
+- How Many calories are burned During a wall push?

 - How many wall pushups should I do a day?